alexnm/react-training/08-redux.md

 # Redux
 By far the most popular state management library in the React ecosystem, Redux offers a simple and efficient pattern through which you do state management.
 Learning Redux is pretty easy, as the library itself can be written in several lines of code.
 But there's a huge ecosystem around Redux which tends to get rather complex and has a very steep learning curve.
 Today the community is debating a lot on using Redux and the Redux ecosystem, but all in all it is a widely used solution and it is definitely a good learning step before moving to something else.

-One word of advice, before we begin: Redux or any state management library does not need to be there from the beginning.
+One word of advice, before we begin: Redux (or any state management library) does not need to be there from the beginning.
 Maybe an early stage project doesn't need a separate state management library.
-Make sure you take that into account when decided on the tech stack for a new project.
+Make sure you take that into account when deciding on the tech stack for a new project.

 ## Single state object
 Redux has a single state object, called **store**.
 The object is created/initialized with the `createStore` function provided by Redux.